wp-plugins/si-contact-form/trunk/readme.txt

 --------
  * Super easy customizable Options from Admin settings page.
  * Multi-Form feature that allows you to have as many different forms as you need.
- * Optional extra fields of any type: text, textarea, checkbox, radio, select, attachment, date, fieldset(group).
+ * Optional extra fields of any type: text, textarea, checkbox, radio, select, attachment, date, fieldset(box).
  * File attachments are supported, see here for details: http://wordpress.org/support/topic/416371
+ * Backup/restore tool.
+You can backup/restore all your forms or single forms and settings.
- * Can hide subject and message fields for use as a newsletter signup.
+ * Easy to hide subject and message fields for use as a newsletter signup.
  * Supports sending mail to multiple departments.
  * Optional redirect to any URL after message sent.
  * Optional autoresponder E-mail message.